2017 Armenia Global Money Week

 During the GMW 2017, financial intellect games were offered to children, youth and adults, such as Financial Football, Brain Ring for youth, Savings Game, “Activity” Card Game, Individual Intellectual Tournament and more.

-This year, the Central Bank of Albania also held five competitions: a photo competition: “The only free cheese is in the mousetrap”, an art competition: “Where does money come from?”, infographics competitions and a recycling competition.
+This year, the Central Bank of Armenia also held five competitions: a photo competition: “The only free cheese is in the mousetrap”, an art competition: “Where does money come from?”, infographics competitions and a recycling competition.
 The winners of the contests were granted different awards including stationaries, financial books and more.
 The best oeuvres gathered through the “Saving Jar” challenge were presented during the exhibition at the Dilijan “Knowledge for Development” Center.

-In the scope of GMW 2017, students from numerous schools joined the excursion at the “Visitor’s Centre” of the Central Bank of Albania, receiving information about the history of the Armenian Dram as well as on the role and policies of the Central Bank of Albania.
+In the scope of GMW 2017, students from numerous schools joined the excursion at the “Visitor’s Centre” of the Central Bank of Armenia, receiving information about the history of the Armenian Dram as well as on the role and policies of the Central Bank of Armenia.
 Throughout the Week, young people were able to participate in a bus tour to 13 financial companies and institutions including the Central Bank of Albiana, Financial System Mediator, Stock Market, commercial banks, insurance companies, credit organizations and more.

 Furthermore, GMW 2017 activities organized by Children of Armenia Foundation (COAF) to encourage financial participation reached 1500 students.
 Alongside guest speakers from schools, universities, banks and corporations, COAF organized workshops and sessions at rural schools for middle and high school students.
 Throughout the Week, financial games for all the school students, movie screenings about saving and expenses, film discussions on resource management and recycling, theatrical performances about financial issues, social issues raised from lack of financial literacy, money exhibitions and social-financial projects were organized locally in the villages by students from 13 schools with the aim of engaging the communities as a whole and to raise their financial awareness.